Targe: Structure of the Scottish targe

 Targes are generally round shields between 18 in and 21 in (45–55 cm) in diameter.
 The inside of the targe was formed from two very thin layers of flat wooden boards, with the grain of each layer at right angles to the other.
 They were fixed together with small wooden pegs, forming plywood.
 The front was covered with a tough cowhide, which was often decorated with embossed Celtic style patterns.
 This was fixed to the wood with many brass, or in some cases, silver, nails, and occasionally brass plates were also fixed to the face for strength and decoration.
 Targes generally had center bosses of brass.
 A Highlander was usually armed with a broadsword or dagger in one hand and targe on his other arm for close combat.
 It was also common for a dirk to be held in the targe hand, with the blade extending below the targe.

 The back of the targe was commonly covered in deerskin, and a very few had some packing of straw etc. behind this.
-Some targes, usually those actually used in battle, had their backs covered in a piece of red cloth taken from the uniform of a British soldier (a "Redcoat") that the owner had killed in battle.
 Although all the old targes show signs of handles and arm straps, of various designs including centre-grips, there is very little evidence to indicate that there was any guige strap for carrying the targe over the shoulder.